Kolton-Jacobs/B.3-The-Beginners-Budget-Blueprint/REFLECTION.md

 ## 1. Decisions

-One of the biggest decisions I made during this project was choosing to build a budgeting website focused on college students and young adults.
-What made me choose this topic is the fat that financial literacy is something that affects almost everyone, especially people who are just starting to manage money on their own.
+One of the biggest decisions I made during this project was choosing to build a budgeting website that was strictly on college students and young adults.
+What made me choose this topic is the fact that financial literacy is something that affects everyone, especially people who are just starting to manage money on their own.
 I wanted to create something that felt useful and realistic instead of just making a random website with no real purpose behind it, and something that I would use myself.

 Another important decision was keeping the project simple and beginner-friendly.
 Early on, I considered adding more advanced features, but I realized that making the website clean, organized, and easy to understand was more important than making it overly complicated.
 I focused on creating clear navigation, readable content, and tools that users could actually understand and use.
 I also decided to include a budget calculator because it added interactivity to the site and made the project feel more practical.